-Purdue's Online Writing Lab has the most comprehensive descriptions of the three most used citation styles, Chicago, MLA, and APA.
+Purdue's Online Writing Lab has the most comprehensive descriptions of the three most commonly used citation styles, Chicago, MLA, and APA.
 See here for a side-by-side comparison of reference lists and in-text citations.

 APA Style Blog can answer many of your more obscure questions about APA.
 Type them into the search box on the right.
 Hosted by the American Psychological Association.

 A step-by-step MLA formatting guide for your Word documents.
 From UMUC.